Pylons/pyramid/docs/narr/views.rst

   defaults to a view that returns an empty dictionary (see :ref:`views_which_use_a_renderer`).

-name

-  The *view name*.
-Read and understand :ref:`traversal_chapter` to understand the concept of a view name.

 permission

   The name of a *permission* that the user must possess in order to